Cisco Systems Inc. (CSCO) Beta Value: Understanding the Market Risk

 DZ Bank, on the other hand, stated in their research note that they expect to see CSCO reach a price target of $58.
 The rating they have provided for CSCO stocks is “Buy” according to the report published on February 17th, 2023.

-During the last 5 trading sessions, CSCO fell by -4.13%, which changed the moving average for the period of 200-days by +12.77% in comparison to the 20-day moving average, which settled at $50.74.
-In addition, Cisco Systems Inc. saw 0.84% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, CSCO fell by -6.94%, which changed the moving average for the period of 200-days by +10.17% in comparison to the 20-day moving average, which settled at $50.46.
+In addition, Cisco Systems Inc. saw -1.28% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading